TeaMs-RL: Teaching LLMs to Generate Better Instruction Datasets via Reinforcement Learning: Introduction

 In this research, we propose a novel method to improve instruction quality with the principles of Reinforcement Learning (RL) ~\citep{sutton2018reinforcement}, hence enhancing LLMs' ability to comprehend and effectively execute intricate instructions without human involvement, while also boosting model privacy protection.
 Our method, outlined in the green shaded region of Fig. \ref{fig:framework-trained-policy-with-LLMs}, begins with training an instructor LLM (RL policy) for teaching an expert to generate diverse, complex instructions.
 These are then used to elicit expert LLM responses, forming a diversity-enhanced instruction dataset.
 The \emph{final} stage of supervised fine-tuning (SFT) of a pre-alignment LLM (e.g., Llama-1) with this dataset enhances its complex task processing capabilities.
 Notably, our study shows that the \emph{thoughtful framing of instructions (using RL) is equally, if not more, crucial than generating responses from external sources such as expert LLMs or human feedback}.
+Moreover, to clarify our methodology and facilitate replication, we provide a detailed example illustrating the inputs and outputs at each stage of our process, similar to Figure \ref{fig:framework-trained-policy-with-LLMs}, see Appendix \ref{appendix-example:teams-rl-example}.

 The key benefits of our methodology include: Firstly, a reduction in the need for human instructors (e.g., annotators and evaluators), offering a more cost-effective alignment paradigm that supports the continuous development of capable and affordable LLMs.
 Secondly, our approach moderates the need for frequent queries to external models, yielding monetary benefits and mitigating the environmental impact of already power-hungry data centers \citep{dhar2020carbon,wu2022sustainable}.
-Our comprehensive experiments demonstrate that our enhanced training data deliver results comparable to strong baselines such as WizardLM, while significantly \textbf{reducing the number of expert LLM queries by over 94\%}.
+In the same experimental settings, our experiment results demonstrate that our method shows better performance than strong baselines such as WizardLM, while significantly \textbf{reducing the number of expert LLM queries by over 94\%}.
 This lesser dependence on external data (for either SFT or RLHF) can potentially broadens the scope to other engineering and science disciplines where data availability is limited or data collection is costly.
 This aspect is also crucial in mitigating privacy concerns \citep{dong2022privacy,ko2023practical}.